rnietoe/Training/docs/AWS/03-Network.md

     yum install mysql -y
     ```

-NAT Gateway is used for enabling Internet connectivity using the **IPv4** protocol only. use an egress-only Internet Gateway for **IPv6**
+NAT Gateway is used for enabling Internet connectivity using the **IPv4** protocol only.
+Remember to use an egress-only Internet Gateway for **IPv6**

 ### Network ACLs

 ![](img/sg_vs_nacl.png)

-* network ACLs are stateless (outbound traffic must be specified)
 * Block IP addresses using NACL instead of SG
-* NACLs act on the subnet level, while SGs act on the instance level.
-* NACL rule number defined precedence
 * Default NACL allow all traffic?????????????????
+* All inbound rules are denied by default???????????????

 Create Network ACL:

-1. All inbound rules are denied by default???????????????
-2. Create a Web page in the EC2 WebServer and check the valid connection:
+1. Create a Web page in the EC2 WebServer and check the valid connection:
 ```shell
 service httpd status # Unit httpd.service could not be found sudo su